deejonmustard/wsl-dev-setup/README.md

 ## Dotfile Management with Chezmoi

 Chezmoi is installed to help you manage your configuration files (dotfiles) across both Windows and WSL.
-This ensures your development environment remains consistent:
+This ensures your development environment remains consistent.

+### Organized Directory Structure

+This setup uses a custom source directory for Chezmoi at `~/dev-env/dotfiles` instead of the default location.
+This keeps all your important configuration in one organized place.

 ### Basic Usage